raphaelsty/cherche/README.md

 Cherche enables the development of a neural search pipeline that employs retrievers and pre-trained language models both as retrievers and rankers.
 The primary advantage of Cherche lies in its capacity to construct end-to-end pipelines.
 Additionally, Cherche is well-suited for offline semantic search due to its compatibility with batch computation.

+Here are some of the features Cherche offers:

 [Live demo of a NLP search engine powered by Cherche](https://raphaelsty.github.io/knowledge/?query=cherche%20neural%20search)

 ![Alt text](docs/img/explain.png)